How to Use a Video Conference to Improve the Hiring Process

 How many times have you pre-screened a candidate over the phone only to realize in person that you only got half the story?
 Your time is precious and hiring the ideal employees is central to every business’ success.
 Today, all of the communication tools you need to truly get to know a candidate are available to you.
-To ensure that recruiting mishaps don’t happen to you, take advantage of video calls to find, recruit and interview optimal candidates who will become successful long-term employees.
+Ensure that recruiting mishaps don’t happen to you.
+Take advantage of a video conference to find, recruit and interview optimal candidates who will become successful long-term employees.

 Video Conferencing and the Hiring Process

-Video technology can be used by HR at three stages of the hiring process: Pre-screening, Interviewing and Onboarding.
-In all three instances, video conferencing saves time and money, while providing similar, if not a better experience than an in-person interview.
+Video conference technology can be used by HR at three stages of the hiring process: Pre-screening, Interviewing and Onboarding.
+In all three instances, video conferencing saves time and money, while providing similar, if not a better experience to the in-person interview.

-Pre-screening applicants by video conference is advantageous to both parties – especially for prospective candidates who aren’t local.
-Human resources and hiring managers meeting with a prospect have the opportunity for a real-time, live interaction where they can read a candidate’s body language and demeanor.
+Pre-screening applicants by video conference is advantageous to both parties.
+Especially for prospective candidates who aren’t local.
+Human resources and hiring managers who meet with a prospect have the opportunity for a real-time live interaction where they can read a candidate’s body language and demeanor.
 In 2013, Aberdeen Group reported that 68 percent of HR respondents think live video interviewing is a key capability in their hiring process.

-With online meeting technology, the hiring department can create video and audio recordings of the interview, providing a more accurate account than just note taking or audio-only recording.
+With online meeting technology, the hiring department can create video and audio recordings of the interview.
+Video recordings provide a more accurate account than just note taking or an audio-only recording.
 Moreover, the video can be shared internally with other human resources managers and relevant executives who weigh in on the hiring decision.
 As a bonus, the verbal content of a video conference can be transcribed and incorporated into a candidate’s application file.
 If the candidate is hired, the documents can be transferred to their employment file.

 Screen Sharing for Candidate Presentations

 Video conferencing also benefits candidates who are required to prepare and share presentations or portfolios as part of the interview process.
-Screen sharing technology enables candidates to present their materials to various human resources personnel, hiring managers and decision-makers who are virtually sitting in on the presentation from any location.
+Screen sharing technology enables candidates to present their materials to various HR personnel, hiring managers and decision-makers who are virtually sitting in on the presentation from any location.
 Whether corporate or creative, a presentation via video allows potential employees to show off their skills and make a positive impression.
 The presentation can be viewed in a huddle room as a group on a large screen or individually from any computer.
-Either way, the result is an efficient process and a real-life representation of how the candidate will present to team members or clients.
+Either way, the result is an efficient process.
+And a real-life representation of how the candidate will present to team members or clients.

 A video conference is an effective way to onboard new hires, especially those working remotely or in satellite offices.
-New hires can preview shared company-related materials on policy and process from their computers in real time and, with file transfer capabilities, digest shared content on their own time as well.
+New hires can preview shared company-related materials on policy and process from their home office.
+In real time they can receive file transfers.
+In addition, they have the flexibility to digest shared content on their own time.
 This allows new employees to ask questions and clarify any potential areas of misunderstanding before their first day of work.

 The change in policy generated backlash both inside the company and externally.
 Industry analysts and observers speculated that the move would ultimately backfire due to regressive thinking that would adversely affect management’s ability to attract productive employees.